 ABOUT THE FESTIVAL

-“Suklegos“ is one of the few music festivals which takes place in Lithuania that combines various directions of folklore modernisation: intellectual folklore, post–folklore, folk–jazz, modern folklore, world music, new age and etc.
+“Suklegos“ is one of the few music festivals in Lithuania that welcome various directions of folklore modernisation from intellectual folklore, post-folklore, folk jazz, modern folklore to world music, new age, and many more.

-Successfully trasitioning the junction of the 20th and 21st centuries, the seventh festival was organised by a new team – the Kaunas Ethnic Activity Club.
-The new team, led by Artūras Sinkevičius, have been nurturing and growing festival with their initiative and sincere work until 2018.
+The seventh festival “Suklegos”, which has successfully crossed the turn of the 20th and 21st centuries, was organised by the Kaunas Ethnic Activity Club.
+The new team, mainly formed of the musicians in the band “Lipk ant sienų” (Paulius Baronas, Domas Surkys, Dobilas Juška) and led by Artūras Sinkevičius, nurtured and developed the festival on their own initiative until 2018.

-Though the creative teams of „Suklegos” changes, another common thread that connects them all stays the same.
-It’s the format of the festival.
-The festival, as A. Sinkevičius, a longtime organiser of „Suklegos”, has said, is unique in that it is organised on a voluntary basis, by idea driven people, inviting the widest possible circle of listeners to enjoy the music, giving them the opportunity to take part in free, high quality music events.
+Another common thread that binds everything together, even as the creative teams change, is the format of the festival.
+“Suklegos”, as its long-time organiser Artūras Sinkevičius puts it, is unique in that it is organised on a voluntary basis, by people driven by an idea, inviting the widest possible range of listeners to enjoy music, and giving them the opportunity to take part in free high-quality music events.

 © Photos by E. Adomavičius, I. Jokužytė Kairienė.